captainvarun/books-api/README.md

 #### Registration:

 Before generating an access token, an user will first have to be created using  /api/v1/auth/register.
 Please note that by default if a role field is not passed, the user will receive the role ‘user’.
+This version does not return access tokens upon registration.

 The endpoint will have to be called by passing the below fields in the body of the request: